inventionate/Email-Obfuscator/README.md

         protected $middleware = [
     		'Illuminate\Foundation\Http\Middleware\CheckForMaintenanceMode',
     		...
-    		'Propaganistas\EmailObfuscator\src\Laravel\Middleware',
+    		'Propaganistas\EmailObfuscator\Laravel\Middleware',
     	];

-- If you only want to have specific controller methods return obfuscated email addresses, add Middleware class to the `$routeMiddleware` array in `App\Http\Middleware\Kernel.php`:
+- If you only want to have specific controller methods return obfuscated email addresses, add the Middleware class to the `$routeMiddleware` array in `App\Http\Middleware\Kernel.php`:

         protected $routeMiddleware = [
     		'guest' => 'App\Http\Middleware\RedirectIfAuthenticated',
     		...
-    		'obfuscate' => 'Propaganistas\EmailObfuscator\src\Laravel\Middleware',
+    		'obfuscate' => 'Propaganistas\EmailObfuscator\Laravel\Middleware',
     	];

     and apply controller middleware as usual in a controller's construct method or route definition: